ankitects/anki-betas/src/intro.md

 ## Via PyPI/pip

-If you have a local Python 3.8 or 3.9 installation, you can also install beta builds directly with pip.
+If you have a local Python 3.9 installation, you can also install beta builds directly with pip.

 Anki will be installed in a local Python folder called 'pyenv'.